May 26, 2026

 • Letters of recommendation

-Prospective PAs interested in programs with a pre-professional phase are advised to check with institutions regarding program criteria and availability.
+Prospective PAs interested in programs with a pre-professional phase should check with institutions regarding program criteria and availability.

 • Biochemistry